Little Ice Age: Ocean circulation

-The Black Death in Europe
+Human population decrease

 The Black Death is estimated to have killed 30% to 60% of the European population.
 In total, the plague may have reduced the world population from an estimated 475 million to 350–375 million in the 14th century.
 It took 200 years for the world population to recover to its previous level.
 William Ruddiman et al. proposed that those large population reductions in Europe, East Asia, and the Middle East caused a decrease in agricultural activity that allowed reforestation to cause additional carbon dioxide uptake from the atmosphere, leading to LIA cooling.

-Mongol invasions

-A 2011 study by the Carnegie Institution's Department of Global Ecology asserts that the Mongol invasions and conquests, which lasted almost two centuries, contributed to global cooling by depopulating vast regions and replacing cultivated land by carbon-absorbing forest.
+A 2011 study by the Carnegie Institution's Department of Global Ecology asserts that the Mongol conquests, which lasted almost two centuries, contributed to global cooling by depopulating vast regions and replacing cultivated land by carbon-absorbing forest.

-Destruction of native populations and biomass of the Americas

 William Ruddiman further hypothesized that a reduced population in the Americas after European contact started in the 16th century could have had a similar effect.
 Similarly, Koch and others in 1990 suggested that as European conquest and disease brought by Europeans killed as many as 90% of Indigenous Americans, around 50 million hectares of land may have returned to a wilderness state, causing increased carbon dioxide uptake.
 Other researchers have supported depopulation in the Americas as a factor and have asserted that humans cleared considerable amounts of forest to support agriculture there before the arrival of Europeans brought on a population collapse.

 Richard Nevle, Robert Dull and colleagues further suggested not only that anthropogenic forest clearance played a role in reducing the amount of carbon sequestered in Neotropical forests but also that human-set fires played a central role in reducing biomass in Amazonian and Central American forests before the arrival of the Europeans and the concomitant spread of diseases during the Columbian exchange.
 Dull and Nevle calculated that reforestation in the tropical biomes of the Americas alone from 1500 to 1650 accounted for net carbon sequestration of 2–5 Pg.
 Brierley conjectured that the European arrival in the Americas caused mass deaths from epidemic disease, which caused much abandonment of farmland.
 That caused much forest to return, which sequestered more CO_{2}.
 A study of sediment cores and soil samples further suggests that CO_{2} uptake via reforestation in the Americas could have contributed to the LIA.
 The depopulation is linked to a drop in CO_{2} levels observed at Law Dome, Antarctica.

 However, the hypothesis is criticized on the grounds that the kind of agroforestry practiced by the pre-Columbian farmers in South America did not actually result in a large-scale deforestation typical for modern agriculture so the reforestation should not have had such a huge effect.